mzenzie/320MusicLessonPlanner/README.md

 ### Testing

 Testing is implemented using the [Mocha](http://mochajs.org/) testing framework.
-Future tests will also take advantage of [should](https://github.com/shouldjs/should.js) and [supertest](https://www.npmjs.com/package/supertest).
+Within this framework, unit tests use [should](https://github.com/shouldjs/should.js) and integration tests use [supertest](https://www.npmjs.com/package/supertest) (with some possible overlapping).
 All test files are located in ./test.

 When beginning testing for the first time you will need to install the testing dependencies.
 All of the necessary dependencies can be installed by executing
   ```sh
   $ ./install_test_dependencies
   ```
-Note, if the above command does not work, you may need to re-run with admin privileges
+If the above command does not work, you may need to re-run with admin privileges
   ```sh
   $ sudo ./install_test_dependencies
   ```